UPDATE: The Fall 2019 apprenticeship is sold out. Want to know when spring 2020 registration is open? Sign up to be the

 Are you already a beekeeper and already have some of these tools?
 Select "N/A" for your protective gear at registration and we will email you to learn what gear you already have!
-Check out our FAQ for a list of common questions and the scheduled dates and mark your calendars!
+Check out our FAQ for a list of common questions and the scheduled dates listed to the right and mark your calendars!

 Ready to start your own hives, and put into practice all that you will learn next year?
-You can choose to add on the following.
-Please ensure you choose one of the following for each hive you plan to start.
-If you have already purchased bees, simply add on your bee hive kit.* Don't hesitate to reach out with questions!
+You can choose to add on a package of bees for next spring.* Don't hesitate to reach out with questions!

 Treatment-free package of bees: $265 (will arrive Spring 2020)